Today we’re sharing our favourite things to do in Copenhagen with kids.

 A bit of Googling later and we settled on Copenhagen.

 It’s just a 90-minute flight from Manchester to Copenhagen and return flights cost a shade over £200.
 That meant after an early start on Friday, we were in Copenhagen by 10am, and ready to explore!

-It’s a perfect city for kids – easy to walk around, plenty to see and virtually everything is in English as well as Danish – from restaurant signs and menus to museum instructions and travel timetables.
+Copenhagen is a perfect city to explore with kids – easy to walk around, plenty to see and virtually everything is in English as well as Danish – from restaurant signs and menus to museum instructions and travel timetables.

 Nyhavn (New Harbour)

 The harbour is lined with colourful buildings, many of which used to be home to shipping and boating companies – now they’re mostly restaurants and bars, serving a range of local cuisine.

 Although it was below zero when we visited Copenhagen, there were plenty of hardy guests sitting outside the cafes, which provide lanterns and blankets on every table to ensure you don’t freeze while you’re drinking your coffee!

 Weirdly, I never really knew that Copenhagen is built on a canal system.
 But it is.
 You can pick up a canal cruise at Nyhavn, although it’s busy there, so the queues are non-existent at Gammel Strand – head there on busy days.